 For a great crowdfunding campaign, you need a great product.

-Azat (the inventor) presented us his invention, a smart wallet with a power bank and a Bluetooth distance detector: the first version of Volterman Smart Wallet.
+Azat (an inventor) presented us with his invention, a smart wallet with a power bank and a Bluetooth distance detector: the first version of the Volterman Smart Wallet.

 After just a bit of research, it was obvious that it had nothing new compared to its competitors.

 Nomad Wallet was already a successful and long-time leader, which included its own power bank.
 Others like Walli, Woolet, and Ekster had successfully introduced the Bluetooth distance alarm feature and had very successful crowdfunding campaigns.